 Costa Rica has become a top destination for surfers who come from all over the world to test their skills on the waves of the Pacific and Caribbean coasts.
 Cabo Matapalo, in the Osa Peninsula, is the latest discovery and while it is not known on a worldwide basis yet it is certainly moving that way.
 Matapalo is as remote as can be and thanks to that, the whole area is still very deserted for its very limited access, and the scarcity of places to stay.

 The stone spheres of Costa Rica, recognized to be some the of the strangest mysteries of the archeology, were discovered during the 1930s in the Diquis Delta of Costa Rica, also known as the Sierpe River, near the little towns of Palmar Sur and Palmar Norte.
 The spheres were found as far apart as by the mouth of the Coto Colorado River, on the Isla del Cano and near Golfito.
-In Costa Rica, some people now use them to decorated their gardens and thus they can be seen just about everywhere in the country.
-They vary considerably in size and can be as small as 2 centimeters across up to over 2 meters and can weigh up to 16 tons.
+In Costa Rica, some people now use them to decorate their gardens and thus they can be seen just about everywhere in the country.
+They vary considerably in size and can be as small as 2 centimeters up to over 2 meters across and can weigh up to 16 tons.
 Most of them were carved out of a very hard igneous stone called granodiorite.
 They are classed as monolithic sculptures made by human hands.
-There are over 300 of them spread out all over the country, however new ones are always being discovered.
+There are over 300 of them spread out all over the country; however, new ones are always being discovered.